matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 closest event is a forward/backward extremity indicating it's next to a gap of events which are potentially closer.

+A good heuristic for which servers to try first is to sort by servers that have been in the room the longest because they're most likely to have anything we ask about.

 These endpoints are authenticated and should be rate-limited like similar client and federation endpoints to prevent resource exhaustion abuse.